vidhan66/Hotel-Chatbot/README.md

 - A tourist asks for recommendations near the hotel.
 - Someone needs help booking a taxi to Laitlum Canyon.
 - A user wants to provide feedback after their stay.
--
+- Guest wants to book food/laundry/taxi etc.

 ## 🔍 Limitations & Future Enhancements
 - Currently only supports English.
-- No real-time user account system or database integration.
+- Info is retrieved from the local knowledge base which will need manual updates so, it can’t dynamically learn or adapt to new queries or services added without updating the vector store and will answer directly by invoking LLM.
-- Future: Add booking database and payment system.
+- Future: Add payment system.

 ## 🔒 Note on Data Privacy
 No sensitive user data is collected.
 Google Forms used for feedback/bookings are not linked to response sheets.